PhD Thesis

 Introduction

-This page summarizes the processes and regulations for PhD Thesis in Software, Systems and Computing students, approved by the Programme Committee:
+This page summarizes the processes and regulations for PhD thesis in Software, Systems and Computing students, approved by the Programme Committee:

 Instructions for writing and presenting PhD theses